What Is The Best Kitchen Lighting For All Your Activities?

-- They weren’t easily dimmed, either on or off.
+- They weren’t easily dimmed; they were either on or off.

 LED fixtures don’t have any of these problems!
 Because they’re thin strips, they can be mounted on the inside lip (or small trim) of all wall cabinets!
 Continuous light, no glare, no heat, and they can be dimmable!

-Ceiling-mount task lighting: This includes recessed fixtures and pendant fixtures over islands, peninsulas, and tables.
+Ceiling-mount task lighting: Includes recessed fixtures and pendant fixtures over islands, peninsulas, and tables.
 Pendant fixtures are often called decorative fixtures.

 - “Puck” lights in display cabinets.

-- Recessed fixtures with special trims: Angle-cut adjustable, slot aperture, gimbal, retractable, and framing projector.
+- Recessed or track fixtures with special trims: Angle-cut adjustable, slot aperture, gimbal, retractable, and framing projector.